-Azmat Khan is a Future of War Fellow at New America and Arizona State University.
-She will investigate U.S. counterterrorism detention and targeted killing in the age of ISIS.
-Her reporting for the PBS series FRONTLINE, Al Jazeera, and BuzzFeed’s investigative unit has earned the 2016 Daniel Pearl Award for Outstanding Reporting on South Asia, the 2016 Deadline Club Award for Independent Digital Reporting, and other honors.
-Khan is an adjunct professor at the CUNY Graduate School of Journalism's International Reporting program, a Logan Nonfiction Fellow at the Carey Institute for Global Good, and chair of the Overseas Press Club's Freedom of Press Committee.
+Her reporting has won the National Magazine Award for reporting, the Daniel Pearl Award for Outstanding Reporting on South Asia, the Deadline Club Award for Independent Digital Reporting, and other honors.
+Khan is an adjunct professor at the CUNY Graduate School of Journalism's International Reporting program, a fellow at the Macdowell Colony, and a member of the Overseas Press Club's board of governors.
 She received an MSt. from Oxford University, which she attended as a Clarendon scholar, a B.A. from the University of Michigan, and studied at the American University in Cairo.